iromanovsky/irom.info/_posts/2023-09-29-azure-iac-levels.md

 However, it's essential to consider its nuances:

 - Within the az interface, the position of commands and parameters can vary based on the context.
 The extensive use of defaults and aliases can make it less reader-friendly, particularly for those not used to the spirit of this kind of tool.
-For exmple, learning the command structure for the context of `acr repository` would not help you with `acr run`  and `aks` contexts:
+For example, learning the command structure for the context of `acr repository` would not help you with `acr run` and `aks` contexts:
   ```
   # list images in container registry "irominfo"
   az acr repository list --name irominfo